alpeyrot/ticket-market/README.md

 ![Correlation two weeks prior](images/correlation2weeksprior.png)

-We indeed have a strong correlation between the two, with a p-value close to 0.1\%.
+With a p-value close to 0.1\%, we confidently may reject the null-hypothesis that the price and availability are uncorrelated.

 # Relationship between the three different market places

-We now investigate how prices from one market place affect that of another.
+We now have a look at how prices from one market place affect that of another.
 We start by plotting the price evolution.

 ![Price Evolution](images/prices.png)